Venezuela: Displacement & Food Needs

 A primer from the Congressional Research Service here

-Summary of Aid Agency Roundtable Meeting about the Duty of Care of National Staff
+Roundtable Meeting NGOs’ the Duty of Care for National Staff

 May 9, 2026 Increasingly aid agencies have argued for more decision- making, resources and active roles for “local”, or national, actors in aid programs, including food, nutrition and other development and humanitarian efforts.
 At the same time, aid agencies have taken efforts to provide balanced “duty of care” (DoC) for local employees, partners, volunteers and their families during disasters.
 But best practice standards remain unclear and there are many challenges, if not barriers, to achieving the goals of DoC across security, training, psychosocial care, rest and relaxation, legal support, relocation and other dimensions.